The Reggio Emilia Approach

 While both Reggio Emilia and Maria Montessori are pioneers of successful pedologist in the Early Years space, they are not the same.
 The Reggio approach surrounds an emergent, flexible curriculum, whereas there is more structure within the Montessori methods.

-What is age range are Reggio preschools?
+What is the age range in Reggio preschools?

 Children of all ages are encouraged to begin learning the moment they develop personal interests in the Reggio approach.
 While there is no starting age, it is an Early Years programme.
 The Montessori approach only begins from 3 years until adolescence, whereas Reggio is only usually carried out in nurseries and preschool environments.